Your basket is currently empty!

 In people with bipolar disorder, these neurotransmitters may become imbalanced or otherwise dysregulated, leading to significant fluctuations in mood.

-Genetic factors also play an essential part; studies suggest that having a family of bipolar disorder increases one’s risk of developing the illness.
+Genetic factors also play an essential part; studies suggest that having a family history of bipolar disorder increases one’s risk of developing the illness.

 As you delve deeper into understanding bipolar disorder, remember that recognising its origins is only part of the equation when it comes to helping those living with this condition.